Queen Elizabeth Sixth Form College

 Queen Elizabeth Sixth Form College, or QE as it is commonly known, is a sixth form college on Vane Terrace in Darlington, County Durham, England.
-It educates nearly 2000 students from Darlington and the surrounding areas with students coming from Stockton, Richmond, Newton Aycliffe and elsewhere.
+It educates nearly 2000 students from Darlington and the surrounding areas with students coming from Stockton, Richmond, Newton Aycliffe, Sedgefield and elsewhere.
 It is situated near the town centre, next to Stanhope Park.

 History

 It was established in 1970 on the site of the old Queen Elizabeth Grammar School, designed by George Gordon Hoskins.
 The original educational establishment was commissioned by Queen Elizabeth I, hence the name.
 Much of the building was refurbished following a fire in 1987 and on 17 April 1991, the Duchess of Kent opened the library.
 In 2004 a large extension was completed, the Trinity building, including a new sports hall, art department and atrium study area, increasing the capacity of students.
 In 2012 another extension was completed with the Stanhope building, designed to house creative arts and media, as well as a refurbishment of the library with more computer and study areas.